 All of Ireland’s whiskey distilleries come with their own unique history and tradition.
 Take a tour and you can uncover the fascinating history behind this ancient craft, as well as discover how each distillery uses distinct ingredients to create their own taste, texture, colour and smell.
 And from the modest Dingle Whiskey Distillery in County Kerry to the landmark Tullamore Dew Distillery and Visitor Centre, there’s a distillery around almost every corner.

-Of course, to get to the heart of the Irish whiskey tradition, it’s best to start at the beginning:
+Of course, to get to the heart of the Irish whiskey tradition, it’s best to start at the beginning with

-Old Bushmills in County Antrim, the oldest working distillery on the island of Ireland.
+Old Bushmills in County Antrim, the oldest working whiskey distillery on the island of Ireland.

 Bushmills Pot Stills